dictionaria/pydictionaria/docs/submission-workflow.md

  1. You avoid unnecessary clutter in your system-wide Python installation
  2. You avoid problems with CLDF benches or other Python projects that require conflicting versions of the same package
+ 3. If something happens to mess up your Python installation, it will only break the one inside the virtual environment.
+This doesn't happen all that often, but when it does, it is nice to be able to just delete the environment and start over.

 For that you need the `virtualenv` program.
 If your Python installation does not ship with a version of `virtualenv`, you can also install it using `pip`: